scala/docs.scala-lang/_overviews/scala3-book/types-type-classes.md

 title: Type Classes
 type: section
 description: This section introduces type classes in Scala 3.
-num: 53
+num: 60
-previous-page: types-adts-gadts
+previous-page: ca-given-using-clauses
-next-page: types-variance
+next-page: ca-context-bounds
 ---

 A _type class_ is an abstract, parameterized type that lets you add new behavior to any closed data type without using sub-typing.
 If you are coming from Java, you can think of type classes as something like [`java.util.Comparator[T]`][comparator].